woeplanet-data/whereonearth-country/README.md

 Suggestions and gentle cluebats are absolutely welcome.

-Also I'd really like to include Geonames IDs since that would be both easy and useful.
+Where possible corresponding Wikipedia page IDs have been added.
+I'd also really like to include Geonames IDs since that would be both easy and useful.
 Please for to be sending me a pull request if you've already got that data at hand.

 The long version
 --